CrunchyData/crunchy-katacoda/postgresql-devel/basics/constraints/04-exclusion.md

  # Exclusion Constraints

  Our final scenario will cover Exclusion Constraints, which are actually used to compare between rows.
-If the expression with in the exclusion returns true then the insert or update will not proceed.
+If the expression in the exclusion returns true then the insert or update will not proceed.
 Another way of phrasing this condition is that at least one of the conditions in the exclusion expression must return false for the data entry to proceed.

- These types of constraints are usually used to prevent a condition that you consider a data conflict.
+ These types of constraints prevent conditions that most people consider a data conflict.
 A good example would be a calendar application.
 You generally do not want to schedule two meetings at the same time for the same person.
-The exclusion constraint allows you to say no events can be schedule for the same sure user over the same time span.
+The exclusion constraint allows you to say "no events can be scheduled for the same sure user over the same time span."

  In our case we are going to prevent:
  1. A person from having two different roles at the same time